What does it mean to be a quality Family Strengthening and Support Program?

-For answers to these questions and more, please join us to learn more about the nationally-adopted Standards of Quality for Family Strengthening & Support.
+For answers to these questions and more, join this webinar to learn more about the US nationally-adopted Standards of Quality for Family Strengthening & Support.

 Since being issued by the California Network of Family Strengthening Networks in 2012, and adopted by the National Network of Family Support and Strengthening Networks in 2013, these Standards are being used across the country by public departments, foundations, networks, community-based organizations, and families.

 Based on the Principles of Family Support Practice and the Strengthening Families Framework and its research-based evidence-informed 5 Protective Factors, they have created a common language across different kinds of Family Strengthening and Family Support programs such as Family Resource Centers, home visiting programs, and child development programs.
 They are used a tool for planning, providing, and assessing quality practice.